bricker0/choropleth_map/README.md

 Note - when you use this map in the Esri Online part of this assignment – keep EPSG: 4326 WSG 84 – this is so you can use it online later - while we know Mercator is *not* optimal for global scale choropleth maps.

-For printing to PDF - change the projection to something like Eckart IV (as recommended by the book Mapping for a Sustainble World) Mollewide or another equal-area projection.
+For printing to PDF - change the projection to something like Eckart IV (as recommended by the book Mapping for a Sustainable World) Mollewide or another equal-area projection.

 To do this - <a href="https://youtu.be/OmPH1es1w1k?si=ItAhBpMZPpuLZQem">video demo here</a>